1994–95 Belgian First Division

 Following are the results for the 1994–95 Belgian First Division professional association football season.
 R.S.C.
 Anderlecht won the title of the 1994–95 season.

+This was the final season in which two points were awarded for a win; going forward this changed to three points.

 Relegated teams

 These teams were relegated to the second division at the end of the season: